Part 4 of 4 of a series diving deep into the Attachment Bond, What It Looks Like and What Type of Attachment Style You Might Have

 Disorganized attachment is an attachment style which can leave you easily overwhelmed by your emotions.
 Often times these emotions are triggered when you are relationship with others, both romantic and friendship.
 You struggle with getting close to others, because the closeness creates a lot of fear and anxiety but so does the separation.
 These conflicting feelings and behaviors can take a toll on you and for many this causes a detachment from themselves and their emotions.
 But this detachment only leads to outbursts later so you must do the tough work of feeling your feelings and acknowledging your fears as well as your true desires.
 By using the steps above you can learn how to do this and improve your relationships with others in your life so you don’t have to feel alone and disconnected.
 Healing from disorganized attachment is possible.

 Are you constantly feeling alone no matter how many people are around you and despite having many friends?
 Let’s get to the bottom of this and alleviate your loneliness.
-Schedule your intake session today.
+Schedule your first session today.